soundpress/RulesOfNYC/docs/c06/index.rst

       (vi) A written description of all measures taken to mitigate compromised fire protection systems or means of egress, including but not limited to surveillance by a fire watch and an action plan setting forth procedures to be taken for the safety of building occupants in the event of an emergency.

-      (vii) If the asbestos project is being performed in a building where any dwelling unit is to be occupied for the duration of the permit, the WPSP shall include a tenant protection plan as required by chapter 1 of Title 28 of the Administrative Code.
+      (vii) If the asbestos project is being performed in a building where any dwelling unit is to be occupied for the duration of the permit, the WPSP shall include a tenant protection plan as required by Chapter 1 of Title 28 of the Administrative Code.

       (viii) A list of all non asbestos contractors who will perform work on the project.

-   (4) Approval.
-The documents submitted pursuant to subsection (b) will be reviewed by DEP's asbestos technical review unit (A-TRU) and by any other relevant city agencies.
-Upon approval by A-TRU, DEP will issue an asbestos abatement permit to the building owner or its authorized representative.
+   (3) Approval.
+The documents submitted, pursuant to subsection (b) will be reviewed by DEP's asbestos technical review unit (A-TRU) and by any other relevant city agencies.
+Upon approval by A-TRU, DEP will issue an asbestos abatement permit to the building owner or its authorized representative, who must retrieve the approved stamped copy of the WPSP from DEP and post that copy at the work place.

+   (4) Failure to comply with the approved WPSP is a violation of these rules.

 (c) Inspections required.

-   (1) All inspections required pursuant to Title 28 of the Administrative Code, including but not limited to special inspections required by Chapter 17 of the Building Code, shall be performed by a registered design professional who is independent of the abatement contractor.
+   (1) All inspections required, pursuant to Title 28 of the Administrative Code, including but not limited to special inspections required by Chapter 17 of the Building Code, must be performed by a registered design professional who is independent of the abatement contractor and hired by the building owner or that owner's authorized representative.

    (2) A final inspection shall be performed by a registered design professional after all work authorized by the asbestos abatement permit is completed.
 The person performing the inspection shall note all failures to comply with the provisions of the Building Code or approved asbestos abatement permit and shall promptly notify the owner in writing.
 All defects noted in such inspection shall be corrected.
 The final inspection report shall either: